awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-delete-archive-cli.md

    }
    ```

-1. Use the `describe-job` command to check status of the previous retrieval job\.
+1. Use the `describe-job` command to check the status of the previous retrieval job\.
+For more information on the `describe-job` command, see [Describe Job](https://docs.aws.amazon.com/amazonglacier/latest/dev/api-describe-job-get.html)\.

    ```
    aws glacier describe-job --vault-name awsexamplevault --account-id 111122223333 --job-id *** jobid ***